Wilfred/trifle/docs/Evaluation.md

 1. `a` is evaluated first (presumably returning a function),
 2. then `b` is evaluated,
 3. then `c` is evaluated,
-4. finally the function is called with the arguments.
+4. finally the function is called with the arguments, passed by reference.

 ## Evaluation functions